ordina-jworks/ordina-jworks.github.io/_posts/2019-03-12-JDK-distributions.md

 \* **Major** = Linux x86, Mac OS x, Windows x64, **Minor** = various other platforms

 ***Notes:**
 As a general philosophy, AdoptOpenJDK will continue to build binaries for LTS releases as long as the corresponding upstream source is actively maintained.
-The Eclipse OpenJ9 Support Document covers extra support info for that VM.*
+The Eclipse OpenJ9 Support Document covers extra support info for that VM.
+This information might change overtime, contact vendors for the most recent information.*

 ##### Technology Compatibility Kit for Java (TCK)